baofinance/harbor/README.md

     $ yarn deploy:local

-which deploys the Minter contracts, correctly connected up, on a local anvil instance.
+which deploys the Zhenglong contracts, correctly connected up, on a local anvil instance.

 Also note that config files for [wake](https://ackee.xyz/wake/docs/4.11.0/) are provided.